-The first course in a sequence of two courses designed to teach academic writing of American English to non-native speakers of English.
-Emphasis on appropriate use of a variety of sentence structures, complex verb forms, modifiers, and punctuation, and ability to produce content-based paragraphs in and out of class.
-PREREQUISITE: placement by testing required by the College of non-native speakers of English.
+The second course in a sequence of two courses designed to teach academic writing of American English to non-native speakers of English.
+Emphasis on appropriate use of a variety of sentence structures, complex verb forms, modifiers, and punctuation, and ability to produce content-based and expository multi-paragraph compositions in and out of class and short responses to academic readings.
+PREREQUISITE: placement by testing required by the College of non-native speakers of English or a grade of C or better in ELAW 970 or AELW 920.
 Additional laboratory required.
 Five hours each week.

 FIVE EQUIVALENT CREDIT HOURS.
 NOT APPLICABLE TO A DEGREE OR CERTIFICATE.
 MAY NOT BE USED TO SATISFY DEGREE REQUIREMENTS.
 NOT INCLUDED IN GPA CALCULATION.
+THE COURSE AND THE GRADE EARNED ARE POSTED ON THE STUDENT'S OFFICIAL TRANSCRIPT.